Convergence for nonconvex ADMM, with applications to CT imaging: Additional details and proofs

 We will now use the following lemma (proved in Appendix~\ref{app:proof_lem:QR_Hx}): \begin{lemma} Suppose that $n\geq 4$, and that $\phi_1,\dots,\phi_n\in\R^d$ and $z_1,\dots,z_n\in\R$ satisfy the assumptions of Proposition~\ref{prop:quantile_rsc}.
 Then, with probability at least $1-(2nd)^{-1}$,

-where $H(x)$ is defined as in~\eqref{eqn:Hx}, and where $C^*_1,C^*_2,C^*_3$ depend only on the constants $a_\phi,b_\phi,B_\phi,c_z,t_z$ appearing in the assumptions of Proposition~\ref{prop:quantile_rsc}. \end{lemma} Returning to our work above we therefore see that, with probability at least $1-(2nd)^{-1}$,
+where $H(x)$ is defined as in~\eqref{eqn:Hx}, and where $C^*_1,C^*_2,C^*_3$ are positive and finite, and depend only on the constants $a_\phi,b_\phi,B_\phi,c_z,t_z$ appearing in the assumptions of Proposition~\ref{prop:quantile_rsc}. \end{lemma} Returning to our work above we therefore see that, with probability at least $1-(2nd)^{-1}$,

 for all $x\in\dom(f)$, $y\in\R^n$, and $\zeta_y\in\partial g(y)$.

 \paragraph{Combining the $x$ and $y$ terms} Combining our bounds for the $x$ and $y$ terms, we have shown that, with probability at least $1-(nd)^{-1}$, for all $x\in\dom(f)$, $y\in\R^n$, $\xi_x\in\partial f(x)$, and $\zeta_y\in\partial g(y)$,